What were the 80s? . . . Bueller? . . . Anyone?

 Dallas and Dynasty ruled the airwaves, Transformers were more than meets the eye, leggings under a short skirt was considered a stylish look, Michael Jackson was still black and ‘by the power of Greyskull you HAD the power!‘

-Then of course there were Gremlins (1984), ET (1982), Dukes of Hazzard, Knight Rider, ALF, Strawberry Shortcake, The A-Team, Care Bears, Fraggle Rock, Cabbage Patch Kids, Australia winning the Americas Cup . . . was that all really three decades ago?
+Then, of course, there were Gremlins (1984), ET (1982), Dukes of Hazzard, Knight Rider, ALF, Strawberry Shortcake, The A-Team, Care Bears, Fraggle Rock, Cabbage Patch Kids, Australia winning the Americas Cup . . . was that all really three decades ago?

-Day to day technology that we take for granted today seemed like Logan’s Run in the early 80s: The silicon micro chip was now served with everything to further the technological revolution, providing pocket calculators, word processors (like the Sinclair ZX home computer of the early 80s, or the Amstrad PCW 9512 of 1987), home video recorders and more advanced electronic games.
+Day to day technology that we take for granted today seemed like Logan’s Run in the early 80s: The silicon microchip was now served with everything to further the technological revolution, providing pocket calculators, word processors (like the Sinclair ZX home computer of the early 80s, or the Amstrad PCW 9512 of 1987), home video recorders and more advanced electronic games.

-Fiber optic cables began to replace telephone cables, and compact discs, camcorders, cordless phones, cellular phones, faxes, email, watches you didn’t need to wind, the internet and drum machines all began to appear.
+Fibre optic cables began to replace telephone cables, and compact discs, camcorders, cordless phones, cellular phones, faxes, email, watches you didn’t need to wind, the internet and drum machines all began to appear.

 Casio-riddled pop songs dominated the music charts, while concern grew over ecological and environmental issues such as acid rain, chemical emissions, and the effect of CFCs on the ozone layer.

 The world had become a global village, but a village that became increasingly vulnerable to a new disease identified in 1981 – the AIDS virus.